What Tile Is Best To Pair With A Subway Tile?

 Hexagon Tiles

-These flat-sided, six-sided tiles, often made from ceramic, porcelain, or even natural stone like marble or slate, add a touch of timeless elegance when paired with subway tiles.
-Their geometric shape complements the clean lines of subways, creating a harmonious interplay of forms.
-The versatility of hexagon tiles extends beyond aesthetics.
-They are available in a wide range of colors, from classic white and neutral tones to bolder hues that can add a pop of color to your design.
-Additionally, the variety of materials allows you to tailor the look to your preference.
-Opt for glazed ceramic or porcelain for a smooth, easy-to-clean surface, or explore the natural beauty and subtle variations of honed or polished marble hexagons.
+Hexagon tiles are also available in a wide range of colors, from classic white and neutral tones to bolder hues that can add a pop of color to your design.
+Additionally, the variety of materials allows you to tailor their look to your preference.
+For a smooth, easy-to-clean surface, glazed ceramic or porcelain are perfect options, or you may explore the natural beauty and subtle variations of honed or polished marble hexagons, such as the Aniston 2x2 Polished Porcelain Hexagon Mosaic Tile in Carrara Bianco, as seen in the picture above.

 Penny Round Tiles

 These small, circular tiles, typically crafted from glass or ceramic, offer a playful and timeless touch when paired with subway tiles.
 Their diminutive size and smooth surface add a delightful textural contrast to the clean lines of subways.
-Penny round tiles are available in a vast array of colors, allowing you to create intricate patterns or add pops of color to your design.
+Penny round tiles are also available in a vast array of colors, allowing you to create intricate patterns or add pops of color to your design.
 Consider using white or neutral-colored penny rounds for a classic and understated look, or explore bolder colors to create a playful and vibrant backsplash.

 Basketweave Tiles